justshare/justshare.github.io/_posts/2014-04-23-Daily-Best-from-Social-Media-Mavens.md

 ###3.
 [20 Captivating Content Marketing Facts in 2014&nbsp;<i class="icon-link"></i>](http://www.jeffbullas.com/2014/07/23/0-captivating-content-marketing-facts-in-2014/)
 ***
 Some quick highlights from the list below.
 But do go read the entire thing.

 ***

->"Social media marketing budgets will double over the next 5 year ...
+>"Social media marketing budgets will double over the next 5 years ...
 33% of traffic from Google’s organic search engine results go to the first item listed ...
 Marketers will use dynamic content to deliver highly personalized experiences to the right audiences at the right time ...
-Inbound marketing delivers 54% more leads than traditional outbound marketing "
+Inbound marketing delivers 54% more leads than traditional outbound marketing"

 (by [Jeff Bullas](https://twitter.com/jeffbullas))